7aitsev/ansible-tuto/step-12/README.md

 preference.
 Ansible just lets you do it the way you want.

 But you have some vars that you hardly want to change.
-For instance, if you have a role for nginx that pulls the .deb package from a PPA, you might want to add the PPA address in `vars/main.yml`.
+For instance, if you have a role for NGINX that pulls the .deb package from a PPA, you might want to add the PPA address in `vars/main.yml`.
 It is something that you _can_ configure, but that will be mostly static 99% of the time.
 Using `vars` will let you pull out this information out of your